snapps91/Pinvirt/README.md

-# CPU Pinning Manager
+# oVirt - CPU Pinning Tool

-**CPU Pinning Manager** is a Python tool that helps automate and manage CPU core assignments (pinning) for Virtual Machines (VMs) on a Linux host.
+**Pinvirt** is a Python tool that helps automate and manage CPU core assignments (pinning) for Virtual Machines (VMs) on a Linux host.
 It retrieves the CPU topology using `lscpu`, manages pinning assignments via a local JSON database, and generates oVirt-compatible pinning strings.

 ## Features